pgtipping/Synthalyst/memory-bank/activeContext.md

 ## Recent Changes (Updated March 13, 2025)

+- Added PDF export functionality to the Interview Prep feature:
+  - Created a new InterviewPrepPDF component for rendering the interview prep plan as a PDF
+  - Implemented text processing to properly format Markdown content in the PDF
+  - Added an "Export PDF" button to the interview prep plan section
+  - Fixed formatting issues with asterisks in the STAR format template
+  - Enhanced the visual presentation of the interview prep plan with better styling
 - Fixed 404 error by removing preload link for non-existent font file
 - Added resource hints (preconnect, dns-prefetch) for external domains to improve resource loading
 - Optimized JavaScript loading: